angular-ui/bootstrap/src/popover/docs/readme.md

 - `popover` takes text only and will escape any HTML provided for the popover body.
+- `popover-html` takes an expression that evaluates to an html string. *The user is responsible for ensuring the content is safe to put into the DOM!*
 - `popover-template` takes text that specifies the location of a template to use for the popover body.